Last Updated on October 4, 2022 by Maryam Siddiqui

 - Freedom to travel throughout the EU countries

-- The facilities related to running a business, work, and study in any of the EU country
+- The facilities related to running a business, working, and studying in any of the EU countries

 - Access to education and healthcare throughout the EU

-Even if you’re not eligible to apply for a visa, there is always the possibility of acquiring the resident permit through the Golden Visa procedure.
+Even if you’re not eligible to apply for a visa, there is always the possibility of acquiring a resident permit through the Golden Visa procedure.

 There are, in fact, many areas to invest in Portugal, especially if we take into account the strength of doing business in the whole European Union.